irklva/chess-game-react/README.md

-# This is chess pet project
+# Chess React pet project
 Implemented chess logic, timers, move recording.
 The game is available for two players from one device.
 The application is adaptive for different screens.

 ## Stack